Fab1193/eth/README.md

 DBT project on Ethereum

-Welcome to your new dbt project!
+Welcome to this dbt project!

 ### Using the starter project

-Try running the following commands:

-- dbt run
-- dbt test